sap-tutorials/Tutorials/tutorials/cp-apim-openconnectors-enable/cp-apim-openconnectors-enable.md

 [ACCORDION-BEGIN [Step 1: ](Enter Your Trial Account)]

-Enter your trial account by clicking on **Enter Your Trial Account**
+Enter Your Trial Account by clicking on **Enter Your Trial Account**.

 ![Log into cockpit](00-Login-trial-account.png)